coderjee/angular2-seed/README.md

 Note: Make sure u did not get any error while installing npm packages, if found message npm ERR! means some packages did not installed, so reinstall this again by typing “npm install”.
 Err will occur if network failure in most of the cases.

 Step 4.
 Everything is setup now time to create you app in angular2
 	 	Create application folder

 	$ mkdir app

 Step 5.
 Create the file app/app.module.ts see the file for code.
-// This is the entry point to your application
+This is the entry point to your application

 Step 6.
 Create a component and add it to application.
 		Create file app/app.component.ts with the code below

 Step 7.
 Edit the file app/app.module.ts to import your new AppComponent and add it in the declarations and bootstrap fields in the NgModule decorator

-Step 8.
-Run project.
+Step 8.Run project.
- Create  file “app/main.ts” , see the code in file

-“This code initializes the platform that your application runs in, then uses the platform to bootstrap your AppModule.”
+	Create  file “app/main.ts” , see the code in file “This code initializes the platform that your application runs in, then uses the platform to bootstrap your AppModule.”

 Step 9.
 Define the page that host your app. create an index.js in root of your project.